fairlearn/fairlearn/docs/user_guide/datasets.rst

 show the effect of Fairlearn's unfairness assessment and mitigation tools on real, problematic data.

-We also think this dataset provides an interesting case study of how fairness is fundamentally a socio-technical issue.
+We also think this dataset provides an interesting case study of how fairness is fundamentally a socio-technical issue, by exploring how societal biases manifest in data in ways that can't simply be fixed with technical mitigation approaches.
 This article has the following goals:
-  * Educate users about the history of the dataset and its fairness-related harms
+  * Educate users about the history of the dataset and how the variables were constructed
-  * Show users how fairness-related harms manifest in the data and in downstream modelling tasks
+  * Show users how socioeconomic inequities are reflected in the data in ways that can potentially lead to fairness-related harms in downstream modelling tasks
-  * Suggest best practices for dealing with the Boston Housing data and other benchmarking datasets with similar issues
+  * Suggest alternative benchmarking datasets

 .. _boston_dataset_origin: